senthilmasters2024/Tech_Tweakers/README.md

 3. Restore the dependencies: dotnet restore

+### It can also used after downloading the zip file which we published without using visual studio code for this please contact the developers
+@senthilmasters2024@gmail.com and @neetu.ninnan21@gmail.com

 ## Usage
 ### Setup the Environment Variable
 OPENAI_API_KEY="Give the Key"

-### Run the Progam.CS
+### Run the Progam.CS as it is the entry point for the application and after running inorder to analysis developers are given with options to run the program

+The purpose of processing and pre processing section is understand if its generating different scores leading to understand the contextual difference which we will help to and  clearly observe during the resutls analysis.
 It has main entry point for the application to invoke the preprocessor,phrase and words or documents comparsion

-2. Choose an option for preprocessing:
 Choose an option:
-1. Skip Preprocessing
+1. SemanticAnalysis without Preprocessing
-2. Apply Preprocessing
+2. SemanticAnalysis with Preprocessing

-3. If you choose to apply preprocessing, choose what to preprocess:
+3. If you choose to 1,
-Choose what to preprocess:
-1. Phrases
-2. Documents

-4. After preprocessing (or skipping preprocessing), choose an option for further processing:
+Skipping preprocessing.
 Choose an option:
 1. Process Documents
 2. Compare Phrases

+4. If you choose to 2, After preprocessing, choose an option for further processing:
+Choose an option:
+1. Process Documents
+2. Compare Phrases
+   ,
 ### Preprocessing Documents

 When you choose to preprocess documents, the application will: